-- Ask health care providers you or someone you know has seen as a patient (Who is your primary care provider?
-Have you or someone you know visited a specialist to receive health care?
+- Ask healthcare providers whom you or someone you know has seen as a patient (Who is your primary care provider?
+Have you or someone you know seen a health professional for any reason?
 Are you comfortable reaching out to these people?).

 - Ask health professionals where you work or volunteer.
 (Make every effort to get to know the health care professionals where you work/volunteer.
 They can be great people to talk with, shadow, learn from, and they can be great connections to other health professionals.)